What is Public Finance?

 - Analyzing project finance opportunities for large government projects and raising debt and equity funds for such projects.

 - Advising government companies on mergers and acquisitions, divestments, etc.

 This is a fairly large area of public finance careers, and a lot of public finance professionals eventually become researchers.
-Many large banks, government entities, and world organizations require public finance professionals to consolidate necessary data points for decision making.
-Thus there is a regular requirement of public finance professionals in the field of research.
+Many large banks, government entities, and world organizations require public finance professionals to consolidate necessary data points for decision-making.
+Thus there is a regular requirement for public finance professionals in the field of research.

-A lot of public finance professionals eventually go on to become professors and teach public finance in universities and colleges.
-Not only limited to teaching, but they also participate in university researches to improve understanding of the field and create new tools for efficient practical applications.1
+Many public finance professionals eventually go on to become professors and teach public finance in universities and colleges.
+They are not only limited to teaching, but they also participate in university research to improve understanding of the field and create new tools for efficient, practical applications.